 The competence, professionalism, and human qualities of our team truly set The Garzón School apart.
 We proudly employ world-class international and local teachers and specialists.
 With an 8:1 student-to-educator ratio, children benefit from exceptional levels of attention and support.
-Every team member—whether teacher or administrative staff—is an educator at heart, dedicated to creating a safe, nurturing environment that fosters the inspiring education we are renowned for.
+Every team member — whether teacher or administrative staff — is an educator at heart, dedicated to creating a safe, nurturing environment that fosters the inspiring education we are renowned for.
+From just eight founding dreamers in March 2022, our team has grown into a dynamic group of 32 multidisciplinary professionals as of March 2026.
+As vibrant and diverse as the students we serve, we represent 9 nationalities and speak as many languages, united by a shared commitment to positive, purposeful learning.
+It’s this blend of expertise, diversity, and heart that makes our school community truly special.

 -